BrunoIannone/VISIOPE/README.md

     *GBA

 Notice the image names that follow the following conventions **{front,rear}$number${true,false}.extension** where number is a unique numeric identifier for each couple.
-You can use the DatasetIntegrityChecker class to perform the integrity check, or the quick call in the DatasetHandler class.
+You can use the *DatasetIntegrityChecker* class to perform the integrity check, or the quick call in the *DatasetHandler* class.

 2. Stacked Data

-Once the dataset is ready, is it possible to use the *stack_front_rear_images()* method in utils.py to create the Stacked Data folder.
-These images will be the actual inputs to the model
+Once the dataset is ready,  it is possible to use the *stack_front_rear_images()* method in utils.py to create the Stacked Data folder.
+These images will be the actual input to the model

 3. Predict

 The prediction folder follows the same structure of Data folder, but images names won't have the {true,false} part.
-The model predict() method will take care of stacking the images, so no need on stacking them before.
+The model *predict()* method will take care of stacking the images, so no need on stacking them before.

 ## In conclusion